Alcázar: Terminology

 Similar words exist in Galician (alcázar, [alˈkaθɐɾ]), Portuguese (alcácer, [ɐlˈkasɛɾ]), and Catalan (alcàsser, [əlˈkasəɾ]).

 Spain also has Muslim citadels known as alcazabas (القصبة al-qaṣbah).
-However, not all castles in Spain are called alcázar: the majority are called castillo in Spanish or castell in Catalan.
+However, not all castles in Spain are called alcázars: the majority are called castillo in Spanish or castell in Catalan.
 Nor was every alcázar or alcazaba in Iberia built by the Muslims: many castles with these names were built after the Islamic caliphate was expelled from the Iberian Peninsula.
-Following the Spanish Reconquista, Christian patrons built or refurbished palaces to resemble the Islamic style, known as Mudéjar.
+Following the Spanish Reconquista, Christian patrons built or refurbished palaces to resemble the Islamic style, known as mudéjar.

 Often, alcázars are described as "Moorish", a term used by Europeans to refer to followers of the Islamic faith.
 While "Moors" has been used for centuries to reference Spanish Muslims, today however, the discussion of "Moorishness" is often approached with care.
 The term has been radicalized historically in Spain to signify the Other and exoticize the Muslim population.
 Modern language utilizes the terms Islamic, Muslim, and Andalusi instead of Moorish, but it is worth clarifying the historical context.

 History

 Alcázars were owned by Islamic, and later, Christian rulers of al-Andalus, the buildings symbolized the ruler's power and wealth over the region.
-Over time, the different cultural influences of the buildings merged, marking the Alcázar as a transmission among Islamic, Christian and Jewish cultures.
+Over time, the different cultural influences of the buildings merged, marking the alcázar as a transmission among Islamic, Christian and Jewish cultures.